BriianPowell/Ransomware/README.md

 * If you don't have bash install from here: https://docs.microsoft.com/en-us/windows/wsl/install-win10
 * Download and install Ubuntu for Windows 10.
-* Make sure you have the file looforyou.pem in current directory.
+* Make sure you have the .pem file in current directory.
 * From bash, type in commands

 _For Ransomware server:_